AyyyStew/AzureHoneyPotLab/README.md

 ## Overview

 This project documents the setup and analysis of a honeypot deployed in Azure to observe global attack patterns.
-Using Azure Sentinel, Microsoft’s cloud-native Security Information and Event Management (SIEM) tool, we monitored failed Remote Desktop Protocol (RDP) login attempts on a deliberately vulnerable Windows virtual machine (VM).
+Using Azure Sentinel, Microsoft's cloud-native Security Information and Event Management (SIEM) tool, we monitored failed Remote Desktop Protocol (RDP) login attempts on a deliberately vulnerable Windows virtual machine (VM).
 Enriched logs were visualized on a world map to highlight the geographic origins of attacks.

-The goal was to explore the ease with which exposed systems are discovered and targeted, while showcasing Azure Sentinel's capabilities in log ingestion, custom enrichment, and threat visualization.
+The goal was to explore the ease with which exposed systems are discovered and targeted while showcasing Azure Sentinel's capabilities in log ingestion, custom enrichment, and threat visualization.

 ## Key Components

 ### Honeypot Virtual Machine (VM)

-A Windows VM was deployed in Azure, configured without firewalls to simulate a vulnerable endpoint.
+A Windows VM was deployed in Azure and configured without firewalls to simulate a vulnerable endpoint.
 This setup allowed attackers to discover and target the system with brute-force RDP login attempts.

 ### Log Analytics Workspace (LAW)

-A Log Analytics Workspace was established to collect security logs from the VM.
+A Log Analytics Workspace was created to collect security logs from the VM.
 This served as the central repository for raw event data and custom logs created during the enrichment process.

 ### Log Enrichment via PowerShell